AdobeDocs/commerce-frontend-core/src/pages/guide/css/critical-path.md

 ## Critical CSS performance improvements

-Introducing a critical path CSS to Magento leads to performance improvements:
+Introducing a critical path CSS leads to performance improvements:

 -  Eliminated render-blocking CSS resources.
 As a result, the time for loading render-blocking resources decreases substantially.